Doctor Sivana: Post-Crisis

-Final Crisis

 In the 2008 miniseries Final Crisis, he is placed on the new Society's inner circle by Libra.
-Dr. Sivana was with Libra when Calculator was accused of sending computer codes that would help the resistance.
+Sivana was with Libra when Calculator was accused of sending computer codes that would help the resistance.
 Sivana joins with Lex Luthor in betraying Libra, after being made to watch one of his own daughters succumb to the Anti-Life Equation.
 Sivana creates a device to shut down the Justifiers' helmets, allowing Luthor to attack Libra.

-Doctor Sivana later shows up as a member of Cheetah's Secret Society of Super Villains.
+Sivana later appears as a member of Cheetah's Secret Society of Super Villains.

-The New 52
+The New 52 onward

-In September 2011, The New 52 rebooted DC's continuity.
+In September 2011, The New 52 reboots DC's continuity.
 In this new timeline, Doctor Sivana first appears in Justice League vol. 2 #7, depicted as a respected scientist desperate to save his family from an unknown plight.
 With science having failed him, he turns to magic (specifically the legend of Black Adam).
-Dr. Sivana's team finds what he believes to be the tomb of Black Adam; while attempting to open it, the scientist is half-blinded by magical lightning to the face (which has the side-effect of letting him see magic).
+Sivana's team finds what he believes to be Adam's tomb; while attempting to open it, he is partially blinded by magical lightning and gains the ability to perceive magic.

-After Doctor Sivana's alliance with Black Adam fails, he heads to the Rock of Eternity where he can't get in because of a magical shield.
-He cries out for someone to help him save his family saying that while science has failed them, magic could save them.
-A voice is then heard saying it is indeed possible.
-The voice also says it has been watching him with the magic eating away his body but not his mind.
-Doctor Sivana asks for the voice's name and discovers a caterpillar-like creature trapped in a bottle.
-The creature claims that people call him Mister Mind and makes note that he and Doctor Sivana shall be the "best of friends."
-Introduced as a well-built man of average height, using his magic-seeing eye causes Doctor Sivana to slowly wither to a form resembling his stooped, traditional Fawcett appearance.
+After Doctor Sivana's alliance with Black Adam fails, he attempts to directly access the Rock of Eternity, but is stopped by a magical shield and encounters Mister Mind.
+Introduced as a well-built man of average height, the corruption that results from using his magic-seeing eye causes the doctor to slowly wither to a form resembling his stooped, traditional Fawcett appearance.

 In the fifth installment of the Multiversity series, Thunderworld (December 2014), Thaddeus Sivana of Earth-5 (a world populated by traditional interpretations of Shazam! characters) coordinates with his doppelgangers from many of the 52 worlds of the Multiverse to defeat the Marvel Family of Earth-5 and, eventually, conquer the remaining DC Multiverse.
-He has his three offspring Thaddeus Jr, Georgia, and Magnificus storm the Marvel Family's Rock of Eternity and seize control of it, pitting themselves against their opponents, but soon finds he has been betrayed by the Legion of Sivanas and is defeated.
+He has his three offspring Thaddeus Jr, Georgia, and Magnificus storm the Rock of Eternity and seize control of it, pitting themselves against their opponents, but soon finds he has been betrayed by the Legion of Sivanas and is defeated.
 The Legion continues to feature heavily in later chapters of The Multiversity.
 They invade Earth-42 and cull many of its heroes in Guidebook, and sell weapons sourced from alternate worlds to the Freedom Fighters of Earth-10 in Mastermen.